anamariasosam/PickReactApp/README.md

 ## Dependencies

-This app need this microservices in order to load the images: [https://github.com/anamariasosam/wordToImages](https://github.com/anamariasosam/wordToImages)
+This app needs this microservice in order to load the images: [https://github.com/anamariasosam/wordToImages](https://github.com/anamariasosam/wordToImages)